Perlis: Government

 Perlis is ruled by the House of Jamalullail.
 Unlike most other Malay states, in which the ruler is a "sultan", the ruler of Perlis is called the "raja".

-Legislative power in the state is exercised by the Perlis State Legislative Assembly, a unicameral chamber in which all 15 seats are elected from single-member constituencies.
-After the 2022 state election, the Perikatan Nasional coalition, led by the Malaysian Islamic Party, holds 14 of the assembly's 15 seats.
+Constitution

+Perlis State Government Administrative Complex which includes the State Secretariat and the Perlis State Legislative Assembly.

+Consisting of 20 chapters and 83 articles, the Constitution of the State of Perlis is the highest form of law in the state.
+It came into force on 1 March 1959 and was separated into four parts.
+Under the 1959 constitution, Perlis is a constitutional monarchy.

+Executive

 The raja appoints menteri besar (chief minister) and an Executive Council (akin to a Cabinet).
 Generally, the chief minister is a member of the legislative assembly who can command a majority on the assembly's floor.
 The raja's appointment powers were at the center of a brief constitutional crisis in the state after the 2008 general election.
 The Raja sought to appoint a Barisan Nasional assemblyman, Md Isa Sabu, as chief minister despite Prime Minister Abdullah Badawi, who led the national coalition, nominating the incumbent Shahidan Kassim to continue in office.
 The Raja prevailed and swore in Md Isa, who served a full term as chief minister.

-The state elects three members of the federal House of Representatives for the constituencies of Arau, Kangar and Padang Besar.
-The Perikatan Nasional has held all three seats since the 2022 general elections.

-The state also has two federal senators; like all other states, the senators are not directly elected but appointed by a vote of the state legislative assembly.